como-conectar-dos-arduino-por-bus-i2c

 }

-In the function associated with the ‘onReceive’ event, we collect the data sent from the master and store it in the ‘data’ variable.
-In the main loop, we check if the value of ‘data’ has changed and, in that case, we show it by serial port.
+In the function associated with the ‘onReceive’ event, we collect the data sent from the master and store it in the variable ‘data’.
+In the main loop, we check if the value of ‘data’ has changed and, if so, we display it via the serial port.

-In a real project, of course, these data would not be fixed values, and then we would do something with them.
+In a real project, of course, this data would not be fixed values, and we would do something with them afterwards.
 But for the example, it is sufficient.

 Conclusion

-As we can see, it is quite simple to connect two or more processors like Arduino by I2C bus.
+As we can see, it is quite simple to connect two or more processors like Arduino via the I2C bus.
 In general, it is useful in advanced projects whose complexity justifies the additional difficulty of using more than one microprocessor.

-The major limitation is that both Arduinos have to know and share exactly the type of message that will be received.
+The main limitation is that both Arduinos have to know and share exactly the type of message they are going to receive.
 Typically, we will define a structure containing the data we want to exchange.

-Another limitation is that the data transmission via I2C in Arduino is limited to 32 bytes in the ‘Wire.h’ library.
-It can be expanded up to a maximum of 64 bytes, but in certain projects it may be insufficient.
+Another limitation is that sending data via I2C in Arduino is limited to 32 bytes in the ‘Wire.h’ library.
+It can be extended up to a maximum of 64 bytes, but in certain projects, this may be insufficient.

-So, for example, if you were thinking of using it to receive information encoded in Json format from an ESP8266, I am sorry to say that you will have difficulties.
+So, for example, if you were thinking of using it to receive information encoded in Json format from an ESP8266, I’m sorry to say you will have difficulties.

-But it’s okay!
-Precisely in the next post we will see how to overcome these limitations to receive communication of arbitrary and unknown length.
+But don’t worry!
+Precisely in the next post, we will see how to avoid these limitations to receive communication of arbitrary and unknown length.
 See you soon!